Personalization Architecture

 │ │

-The goal is alignment: Personality should match context, which should match retained knowledge.
+The goal is alignment: Personality should match context, which should match retained knowledge, grounded in deployment identity.

 // In daemon/runtime.ts

-The agent can update memory via a built-in tool:
+The task can update memory via a built-in tool:

 const memoryLogTool = tool({